 Bichons are sensitive, and they don’t react well to yelling, which could actually undermine your training efforts, by causing nervous peeing.

-- How long does housebreaking take? – Generally speaking you can anticipate your potty training process to last a minimum of several weeks.
-And, with some stubborn personalities – several months.
+How long does it take to potty train a puppy? – Generally speaking you can anticipate potty training for puppy to last a minimum of several weeks.
+And, with some stubborn Bichon Frise personalities, house training a puppy can take several months.

-- Positive reinforcement – Remember that your Bichon puppy needs to go out regularly and receive praise every time she is successful.
-This is part of conditioning.
+Positive reinforcement for house training – Remember that your Bichon puppy needs to go out regularly and receive praise every time she is successful.
+This is part of her conditioning.
 You and your family will have to take responsibility for keeping a consistent schedule.